-Applicants are required to provide documentation regarding their cost share contributions as part of their Application.
-Please refer to Section IV.C.12 and Appendix B of the FOA for guidance on the requisite cost share information and documentation.
+Upon selection for award negotiations, Applicants may be required to provide additional information and documentation regarding their cost share contributions.
+Please refer to Appendix B of the FOA for guidance on the requisite cost share information and documentation.

 6. COST SHARE PAYMENT